SentinelDataHub/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 The proxy configuration is required in case the HTTPS protocol shall be used.
 In this case, make sure the apache version compatible with DHuS is the number 2.2.15 with mod_proxy and mod_ssl.

-The httpd v command tells which config file Apache is using.
+The httpd v command tells which config file Apache is using.

 **Installation and Setup**